sanjeevagrl/RegionCountryDemo/README.md

 This Application is to help people to get the country detail of that region e.g population,currency, Flag

+## Architecture

+This application is on angular based application which uses two Api's to get the country list of that region this uses state management so that it not required to hit the api again and again that help user to get the faster result.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.